 An IT client had a percentage of high calibre salespeople, yet were losing a lot of deals at the end of the Sales Process.
 The issue became even more acute.
 The company had to make a big investment in order to come up with the right IT solution for a particular client, without the certain knowledge of a sale at the end.
 The problem lay in the fact that the salespeople were all using their own individual sales steps.

-Here are four questions to ask of any sales opportunity to help qualify in or out:
+Here are 4 questions to ask of all of your sales opportunities to help qualify in or out:

 - What’s the Problem?
 What problem does your product / service help the customer solve?

 - What’s the Value?
 What will your product / service enable the customer to do that they couldn’t do beforehand?